deeplook/cookiecutter-scala/README.md

 # Cookiecutter Scala

 This is a template for [Cookiecutter](https://github.com/audreyr/cookiecutter), a tool that creates projects from project templates.
-Using this template you can create project a skeleton for a simple hello world-like Scala project, with some additional bells and whistles, if needed, like:
+Using this template you can create a working project skeleton for a simple hello world-like Scala project, with some additional bells and whistles, if needed, like:

 - [sbt](https://github.com/sbt/sbt) to build the project
 - [scalatest](https://github.com/scalatest/scalatest) to test the code
+- [Apache Toree](https://toree.incubator.apache.org/) to explore the code interactively in a notebook
 - [scoverage](https://github.com/scoverage/sbt-scoverage) to create code coverage reports (optional)
 - [scalariform](https://github.com/scala-ide/scalariform) to format the code (optional)
 - [json4s](https://github.com/json4s/json4s) to use JSON (optional)